 Pictures of Some Iron Rich Vegetables & Meal Suggestions

-These vegetable iron sources are not as iron dense as the ones explored above – however, they are still fairly potent sources and must not be ignored.
+These iron sources are not as dense as the ones explored above, however, they are still fairly potent sources and must not be ignored.

 12. Kale There is 1.17 mg of iron per 130 g of cooked kale.
 Steamed kale is most beneficial for lowering high cholesterol levels in the body.
 Kale is also rich in a wide variety of phyto-nutrients that help steer away cancer-causing compounds.

-13. Brussels sprouts One cup of raw brussels sprouts contains 1.23 mg of iron.
-Brussels sprouts are also highly rich in immune boosting Vitamin C, vitamin K for proper healing of wounds and vitamin A for night vision.
+13. Brussels Sprouts One cup of raw brussels sprouts contains 1.23 mg of iron.
+Brussels Sprouts are also highly rich in immune-boosting vitamins C and K for proper healing of wounds and vitamin A for night vision.

 14. Green peas 100 grams of green peas contain 1.4 mg of iron.
 Green peas are rich in phyto-nutrients that have anti-oxidant and anti-inflammatory properties.